-4) Switch to organic, GMO-free formula and foods as much as you can.
-GMO ingredients in conventional formula are potential trouble for your baby’s gut bacteria and gut health.
+3) Switch to organic, GMO-free formula and foods as much as you can.
+GMO ingredients in conventional formula and foods are injurious to your baby’s gut biome.
 Read here for why I tell my patients to avoid GMO foods.
 More scientists are expressing concern that GMO foods alone may be triggering autism in our children.
 This simple step can help your baby’s gut.

 6) Put Epsom salts in your baby or toddler’s bath at night.
 This is calming, and delivers both magnesium and sulfur via absorption through skin.
 Sulfur is a key mineral for many digestive functions.
 Dissolve one half cup in the bath and soak for twenty minutes.

-8) Clear fungal infections.
+7) Clear fungal infections.
 If your baby had thrush, he may need some stronger medicine to clear any lingering fungal load from the digestive tract.
 Fungal infections alone can alter the acidity of the digestive tract, and keep it sub-optimal – thus causing more reflux!
 See my blog on fungal infections and how these affect the GI tract.

 These are so easy to do.
 Use these steps to prevent ever getting on a reflux med, and to help your baby or toddler wean off.
 Let me know how it goes!

 In the clip below, a concerned Nebraska farmer challenges stone-faced fracking lobbyists to drink the water that they tell residents is safe.
 (What exactly is fracking?
 Learn more here).
 Here in Colorado, where I live, we’ve heard the same mantra – most famously, from our goofily named former governor Hickenlooper, who claims to have sipped fracking fluid in a closed meeting with Halliburton officials (this has earned him the nickname “Frackenlooper“).
 Even the Washington Post went so far as to assert that because fracking fluid and ice cream, toothpaste, and laxatives have some of the same ingredients, it must be safe to drink fracking fluid.